stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 expect(number).toBe(2)
 ```

 To test web functionality, async assertions come as a handy alternative.
-Playwright's web-first assertions are tailored to the web and asynchronous.
-They're based on similar auto-waiting principles and wait / retry until a condition is met or the time out is reached.
+Playwright's web-first assertions are tailored to the web and asynchronous. **They're based on the auto-waiting principles for actions and wait / retry until a condition is met or the time out is reached**.

 ```javascript
 // an asynchronous web-first assertion